kiranshashiny/Installing_Mosquitto_On_Raspberry_Pi/README.md

 passwd

 ```
-## To publish from command line on the Mac OS to the cloudmqtt.com platform
+## To publish from MacOS command line to the cloudmqtt.com platform

 This will publish to the cloud mqtt broker.

 ```